MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/help-users-use-discover-view.md

 - Encourage your users to store and share documents in SharePoint Online and OneDrive for Business.
 For more information, see [Store your documents where Office Delve can get to them](https://support.office.com/article/49a0db49-5e6c-4dda-816e-e11dd77de49d) (the Discover view is powered by Delve) .

-- Check the permission settings on the SharePoint Online sites and site collections to make sure that the user has access to the correct sites and their content.
+- Check the permission settings on the SharePoint sites to make sure that the user has access to the correct sites and their content.

 - Check that the user is in the Active Directory and that he or she is a member of the correct Active Directory groups.
 To verify, go to **Microsoft 365 admin center** \> **Users** \> **Active Users**.